 As far as differentiation from other small and medium vessel vasculitides is concerned, renal involvement is much more common in granulomatosis with polyangiitis (GPA), as is evidence of cavitary lung lesions or necrotizing upper airway lesions.
 Septal nasal perforation often reported in GPA does not occur in EGPA.

 Following timely detection and treatment, CSS has a favorable prognosis with a 5-year survival of 90%.

-Relapse rate is estimated at approximately 20% to 30% and is often minor with fever, joint pain and constitutional symptoms.
+The relapse rate is estimated at approximately 20% to 30% and is often minor with fever, joint pain, and constitutional symptoms.

 Certain risk factors for relapse include:

 Just as peripheral eosinophilia is a hallmark of diagnosis, there is an association between the degree of eosinophilia and the extent of vasculitis disease.
 A sudden rise in eosinophil count also precedes a relapse of vasculitis.

 They became the basis of the Five-Factor Score (FFS) used to define a poor prognosis and higher mortality in EGPA.
 The absence of any of the five factors carries a good prognosis (RR 0.52; 95% CI, 0.42 to 0.62; P <0.03) and the presence of 2 or more increases the risk of mortality (RR 1.36; 95% CI, 1.10 to 1.62; P <0.001).
 Of the 5 factors, cardiomyopathy is an independent risk factor in CSS (hazard ratio 3.39; 95% CI, 1.6 to 7.3).

 The Birmingham Vasculitis Activity Score (BVAS) is a detailed 66 question tool to assess vasculitic organ involvement and is widely used in clinical trials.